sandygk/algorithms/graphs.md

 **Notes:**

-- The algorithm can be improved by stopping if there weren't any changes on a given iteration of the main loop.
+- The algorithm can be improved by **stopping if there weren't any changes** on a given iteration of the main loop.
-- It can be modified to detect if there are cycles of negative cost, with an extra iteration at the end, if there are changes then there is a cycle of negative costs.
+- It can be modified to detect if there are **negative cycles** with an extra iteration at the end, if there are changes then there is a negative cycle.
-- And it can be modified to compute the shortest lengths in k steps with an extra array to store the results of the previous iteration.
+- And it can be modified to compute the **shortest lengths in k steps** with an extra array to store the results of the previous iteration.

 ### Shortest Path Faster Algorithm (SPFA)

-Same as Bellman-Ford but faster (same time and **Space complexity** though).
+Same as Bellman-Ford but faster (same time and space complexity though).
 It can't detect negative cost cycles.

 ```python
 def spfa(start, graph):